 In November 2018 we again visited the school.
 Two school buildings with in total 7 classrooms are realized.
 The 7th classroom will be used as library and tuition class.
 Rashmi has a small office.
 Also, two hostel buildings are ready, one for boys with a max. capacity for 24 children and one for girls with a max. capacity for 14 girls.
 There also is a room for Rashmi with the girls.
 There is a new kitchen, realised with a donation of the Jhawalakhel Football Club.
 They received the money from donors from the Netherlands.
 Also, a big retention wall has been realized, to prevent erosion.

-Sanitary units for boys and girls, are realized with the help of Jong Foundation.
+Sanitary units for boys and

 Activity hall: € 10.000, –